The History of 1 Cockle Shed & The Harvey Family, Old Town, Leigh-On-Sea, Essex

 The impurity of Leigh cockles : The sewage-polluted creek, Leigh-On-Sea, where the shell-fish were contaminated.
 The creek, our Artist notes, was covered with mud, refuse, and slime.
 The Medical Officer for the City of London visited the creek on January 3, pronounced it “obviously filthy,” and condemned it as a place wherein to deposit cockles.
 Leigh cockles are taken from Maplin Sands, and laid for a few days in the creek to clear themselves of sand.
 Half a mile above this spot the Leigh sewage is discharged.
 The boat is a typical Leigh “borley” of fifteen tons.”

-In mid-1904, Richard and Harriet’s two-year-old son Clifford died, just after the birth of their eighth and final child, Irene.
-A few months later on 19th Dec Richard’s brother John died suddenly at the age of 60, and in Jun 1905 their daughter Irene died aged 1.
+In mid-1904, Richard and Harriet’s two-year-old son, Clifford, died shortly after the birth of their eighth and final child, Irene.
+A few months later, on 19th December, Richard’s brother John died suddenly at the age of 60.
+In June 1905, their daughter Irene died aged one.

-In 1907 and 1908 Richard advertised a cottage to let, described as “6 rooms, good drying ground, every convenience“, possibly one of his two cottages next door to Fairlight.
-In 1911 Richard was working as a fisherman (employer), and sons Alfred (22) and Gilbert (20) were also working as fishermen, most likely for their father.
-“Harvey & Sons, Cockle Merchants” was first listed in Kelly’s Directory in 1910 at Billet Lane, then from 1912 to 1922 at Fairlight Cottage.
+In 1907 and 1908, Richard advertised a cottage to let, described as having “6 rooms, good drying ground, every convenience,” possibly one of his two cottages next door to Fairlight.
+In 1911, Richard was working as a fisherman (employer), and sons Alfred (22) and Gilbert (20) were also working as fishermen, most likely for their father.
+“Harvey & Sons, Cockle Merchants” was first listed in Kelly’s Directory in 1910 at Billet Lane, and then from 1912 to 1922 at Fairlight Cottage.

-The cockle sheds were not included on maps until 1922, most likely because they were wooden shacks of a temporary nature in the 19th century.
-There were fifteen distinct blocks, one of which was later shown to be a double block making sixteen in total.
-There is still the same number of sheds today.
+The cockle sheds were not included on maps until 1922, most likely because they were considered temporary wooden structures in the 19th century.
+There were fifteen distinct blocks, one of which was later shown to be a double block, making sixteen in total.
+That same number of sheds remains today.

-Richard’s brother Daniel and sister Ann both died in 1927, aged 81 and 66, followed by his wife Harriet on 20th Feb 1929 aged 66.
-Richard died just over one month later at Westcliff Nursing Home on 23rd Mar aged 65 after falling out of bed whilst recovering from a prostate operation.
-The last of Richard’s siblings died in 1938 (Samuel aged 80) and 1939 (Henry aged 72).
+Richard’s brother Daniel and sister Ann both died in 1927, aged 81 and 66 respectively, followed by his wife Harriet on 20th February 1929, aged 66.
+Richard died just over a month later at Westcliff Nursing Home on 23rd March, aged 65.
+The last of his siblings died in 1938 (Samuel, aged 80) and 1939 (Henry, aged 72).

-Leigh train station was re-sited in 1934 to its current position just west of the cockle sheds, and the gasometers and associated buildings had been removed by 1939/47 (as can be seen on the left map below).
-The area remained empty for some time until the railway line flyover and car park were approved to be built in their place in 1955/56, although the work didn’t begin until the end of the year and took quite some time to complete.
+Leigh train station was re-sited in 1934 to its current position just west of the cockle sheds.
+The gasometers and associated buildings were removed by 1939–47.
+The area remained empty for some time until the railway flyover and car park were approved for construction in 1955–56, although work did not begin until the end of the year and took some time to complete.

-Along with the restaurant at no.1, there are currently two fishmonger shops in the row (West’s Seafoods and Osborne & Son), with nearly all the others used as the processing plants for West’s Seafoods, Osborne’s, Thameside Shellfish and Deal Bros.
+Alongside the restaurant at No.1, there are currently two fishmonger shops in the row (West’s Seafoods and Osborne & Son), with nearly all the others used as processing plants for West’s Seafoods, Osborne’s, Thameside Shellfish and Deal Bros.
 The ground of the working area at the back is still covered in crushed shells, flattened to form a hard surface.

 Videos of the cockle industry of Leigh-On-Sea from the 1940s to the 1980s.